Skip to main content

 • The location of the courthouse

-• Deadlines for payment of the fine or for appearing in court
+• Deadlines for payment of the fine or appearance in court

 • Instructions for payment of the fine

-Unlike misdemeanor or felony crimes, which have all the protections of the criminal justice system, defendants have fewer rights in the infraction process because they are not facing a serious deprivation of liberty.
-So, for example, there is no constitutional right to a jury trial (although some states may provide this right by statute), and those facing infractions do not have the right to free legal counsel (although anyone can hire an attorney at their own expense).
+Unlike a misdemeanor charge or felony crime, which have all the protections of the criminal justice system, defendants have fewer rights in the infraction process because they are not facing a serious deprivation of liberty.
+For example, there is no constitutional right to a jury trial, although some states may provide this right by statute.
+In addition, those facing infractions do not have the right to free legal counsel.

-Even if people do not have certain rights in the infraction process, they are still afforded the right of due process; there is a right to a hearing before a judge, the right to present evidence, and the right to call and question witnesses, including the police officer or official that issued the citation.
+Even if people do not have certain rights in the infraction process, they are still afforded the right of due process.
+These rights include the right to a hearing before a judge, the right to present evidence, and the right to call and question witnesses, including the law enforcement official that issued the citation.
 Additionally, there is also a right to appeal the judge's finding in the case and try to reverse any fine imposed.

 Although infractions are among the most minor of offenses, there can sometimes be unforeseen, long-term consequences.
-If you have questions about infractions, or you have been charged with one, you may want to speak to a criminal defense attorney to learn the possible impact infractions can have on your record.
+If you have questions about infractions, or you have been charged with one, you may want to speak with the law office of a criminal defense attorney for legal advice or legal representation.

 Can I Solve This on My Own or Do I Need an Attorney?